Revisiting Very High Energy Gamma-Ray Absorption in Cosmic Propagation under the Combined Effects of Axion-Like Particles and Lorentz Invariance Violation: Introduction

 Based on the above considerations, we construct a model of TeV gamma-ray absorption that simultaneously accounts for both ALPs and LIV, and evaluate its viability using observational data from GRB 221009A.
-As the most energetic gamma-ray burst ever recorded, with a redshift of $z = 0.151$ \citep{deu2022}, GRB 221009A exhibits exceptional brightness and broad spectral coverage \citep{caoz2019,caoz2023}, offering a unique opportunity to probe $\gamma\gamma$ attenuation over cosmological distances.
+As the most energetic gamma-ray burst ever recorded (redshift $z = 0.151$) \citep{deu2022}.
+GRB 221009A exhibits exceptional brightness and broad spectral coverage \citep{caoz2019,caoz2023}, offering a unique opportunity to probe $\gamma\gamma$ attenuation over cosmological distances.
+More than $6\times10^{4}$ gamma-ray events with energies between 200~GeV and 7~TeV were detected by the LHAASO Water Cherenkov Detector Array (WCDA) within 3000~s after the Fermi-GBM trigger \citep{caoz2023}.
+LHAASO also reported the first detection of photons with energies exceeding 10~TeV from a gamma-ray burst, GRB 221009A \citep{caoz2023}.
+The Kilometer Square Array (KM2A) recorded 142 photon-like events in the 3–20~TeV range during 230-900~s after the trigger, compared to an expected background of 16.7 events, among which nine events have reconstructed energies $\gtrsim 10$~TeV and background probabilities between 0.045 and 0.17.
+In addition, the Carpet-3 air shower array at the Baksan Neutrino Observatory reported the detection of an air-shower event spatially and temporally coincident with GRB~221009A, with an estimated primary energy of $300^{+43}_{-38}$~TeV \citep{dzh2025}.

-We first model the survival probability $P_{\gamma \rightarrow \gamma}(E, z)$ of VHE gamma rays in a scenario incorporating both photon–ALPs oscillations and LIV-induced modifications to the pair-production threshold.
-This model is then simplified and applied to interpret the observed multi-wavelength spectra of GRBs.
-To reconstruct the intrinsic emission spectrum, we adopt a power-law form,$\phi_{\rm PL}(E) = \phi_{0}(E/E_{0})^{-\alpha},$ where $\phi_0$ is the normalization constant and $E_0 = 1\ \mathrm{TeV}$ is the reference energy.
-The resulting observed spectral energy distribution (SED) is then given by

-in units of erg cm$^{-2}$ s$^{-1}$.
-We then perform Bayesian parameter inference using the Python package UltraNest \citep{buc2021} to obtain posterior distributions of model parameters.
-The LIV-modified EBL optical depth is computed using the publicly available code ebltable \footnote{https://github.com/me-manu/ebltable/}, adopting the EBL model from \citet{fin2022}.